809: I Was a Teenage Werewolf

 A paraphrase of a line from the song “London Calling” by the Clash.
 Actual lyrics: “London calling, yeah, I was there too/An’ you know what they said?
 Well, some of it was true!”

-It’s a bad Dick Van Dyke Show.
+Suddenly, it’s a bad Dick Van Dyke Show.

 The Dick Van Dyke Show was a television sitcom that aired from 1961-1966.
 It starred Dick Van Dyke as TV writer Rob Petrie and Mary Tyler Moore (1936-2017) as his wife, Laura.

-Whisky a Go-Go hadn’t really found its hipness yet.
+Whisky a Go-Go really hadn’t found its hipness yet.

 The Whisky a Go-Go is a club in Los Angeles, California.
 It was the place to see and be seen in LA in the 1960s and is credited with inventing the concept of go-go dancers.
 It helped launch Johnny Rivers and the Doors, among other acts.